Learn how to make snowflake printed tea towels using fabric paint and silkscreens. A fun and easy craft idea you can keep or give away!

 More Fabric Paint Projects

-Be sure to come back next Wednesday to find out what the second craft supply was on our One Item Project Challenge list and see what we all did with it.
+Be sure to come back next Wednesday to find out what the second craft supply was on our One Item Project Challenge list.

 these came out PERFECTLY!!!! we did a flour sack towel project on monday. i bought transfer paper that you can draw on with markers and had the kids draw on it and then i transferred the pics to the towels for christmas gifts for grandparents. :)